-Subsidies are only available through the Health Insurance Marketplace. eSmart Tax provides a subsidy calculator to help you determine if you qualify for any subsidies that will help reduce insurance costs for you and your family.
+Subsidies are available only through the Health Insurance Marketplace.
+You can use the subsidy calculator at the site to help determine if you qualify for any subsidies that will help reduce insurance costs for you and your family.

 Can I qualify for subsidies even if I don’t pay taxes?

 Yes.
 However, if you receive an advanced premium tax credit then you will be required to complete a tax return, even if your income is below the tax filing threshold.